Among the most popular slicers, Simplify3D and Cura split opinions and hearts in the 3D printing community. Find out which is best for you!

 Cura and Simplify3D are two giants in a constant struggle for the spot of best FDM slicer.
 So which is better?

 Well, in reality, it depends.
 Each software has strengths and weaknesses that can benefit different users.
 In terms of print quality, there are a number of YouTube videos that try to compare these slicers, but the truth is that both of them are very solid if properly used.

-Being very popular, both the user communities are huge, with Cura slightly ahead for being open-source.
-Any paid software like Simplify3D has great official support, and unlike Cura, Simplify3D has a fixed team of developers, which also has its advantages.
+Being very popular, both the user communities are huge, with Cura slightly ahead for being open-source and having plug-ins.
+On the other hand, any paid software like Simplify3D comes with some premium features, like support customization and processes.

 In the end, it’s up to you to decide which slicer better suits your needs.
 As Cura is free, it may be better to start there and upgrade if you feel that Simplify3D would be a better choice.
 You might also learn both and switch between them depending on the specific project.